 Then she’d turn and yell at my Grandfather who was sneaking cookies in the kitchen “FRANK!
 Those are for tomorrow!”
 Ears like a dog that woman.

-Science be damned, good food is good food and good food is nature’s medicine.
+Science and Grandmothers agree; good food is nature’s medicine.
 That’s why I choose as natural a product as I can and go organic as much as possible.
-Truth be told, I’m rarely sick but when I am…
+Truth be told, I’m rarely sick but when I am… all hands on deck.

 The clear chicken broth is high in antioxidants, packed with protein yet easy to swallow and loaded with nutrition.
 The aspirin works on pain, inflammation and any trace of a fever.
 The mustard plaster and steaming eucalyptus broke up congestion.
 No idea what the wool sock was for… luck maybe.
 Or perhaps her and the other Grandmas had some kind of bet going.